Embarking on a Canadian adventure? Dive into my comprehensive 2 day Montreal itinerary.

 Day 2 Evening

-Spend the evening in Le Plateau Mont-Royal, a bohemian neighborhood that includes Mile End.
+End you 2 days in Montreal itinerary in Le Plateau Mont-Royal.
+It’s a bohemian neighborhood that includes Mile End.
 Start with a cocktail or pint of IPA at Bar Darling, Buvette Chez Simone, or Le Blanc.

-Alternatively, seek out one of Montreal’s newer and trendy neighborhoods beyond the touristy precincts -- Little Italy, Mile-Ex, Verdun, Rosemont, La Petite-Patrie, and Villeray.
+Alternatively, seek out one of Montreal’s newer and trendy neighborhoods beyond the touristy precincts — Little Italy, Mile-End, Verdun, Rosemont, La Petite-Patrie, and Villeray.
 These areas are emerging as cutting edge foodie destinations.